directus/directus/docs/user-guide/user-management/users-roles-permissions.md

 2. [Configure its Permissions](/user-guide/user-management/permissions#configure-role-permissions)
 3. [Assign Role to User](/user-guide/user-management/roles#assign-role-to-user)

-:::tip No Artificial Limits
+::: tip No Artificial Limits

 You can create as many roles as you need, (re)assign them to as many users as many times you please, and configure complex granular permissions as desired.

 :::

-:::tip
+::: tip

 Remember, the following users, role and permissions systems built into Directus cannot be deleted, however using them is optional.
 You may configure your own system as desired.